10 Interesting Facts about Yellowstone You Didn’t Know

 Yellowstone National Park is a proud owner of over 10,000 hydrothermal features.
 Its cherished possessions include large territories with bubbling hot springs, steaming mudpots and fumaroles, travertine terraces, and temperamental geysers.

-3. Get to Know the Supervolcano of Yellowstone National Park
+3. Supervolcano of Yellowstone National Park

 Did you know that at the heart of Yellowstone National Park lies an active supervolcano?
 The term “supervolcano” refers to geological features that produce over 240 cubic miles of ejecta when erupted.